 Motion blur reduction, also known as ultra low motion blur (ULMB in the photo below) maintains motion resolution when on-screen action becomes more intense.

 Here’s what to consider before deciding for or against the two:

 - Overdrive can create inverse ghosting artifacts, so check our reviews to learn how good a monitor’s overdrive feature is.
 You can test your own monitor’s overdrive by using the BlurBusters UFO test.
 Watch the UFO while switching between your monitor’s different overdrive options.
 When you see a white trail behind the saucer, you’ve gone too far.

 - You can’t use motion blur reduction and G-Sync / FreeSync at the same time.
 Gamers should opt for adaptive refresh every time.
 A fast graphics card running at 60 fps and higher with G-Sync or FreeSync will pretty much eliminate any need for motion blur reduction.

 - Motion blur reduction reduces overall brightness.
 We’ve tested monitors that cut brightness by over 60% if blur reduction is on.

 What’s a good gaming monitor deal?

-Gaming monitors often go on sale, but it’s hard to tell if you’re getting a good deal.
+Gaming monitors often go on sale, but it’s hard to tell if you’re actually getting a good deal.
 The first way to find out is to check reviews to make sure it’s the right monitor for you.

-You can tell if you’re getting a good sales discount on a name-brand monitor with the following guidelines:
+You can also tell if you’re getting a good sales discount on a name-brand monitor with the following guidelines: